daniel-code/dogs-cats-classifier/README.md

 │
 ├── test.py            <- Scripts to predict single sample via trained models │
-├── dogs_cats_classifier                <- Source code for use in this project.
+└── dogs_cats_classifier                <- Source code for use in this project.
-│   │
-│   ├── __init__.py    <- Makes dogs_cats_classifier a Python module
-│   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-│   │
-│   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
-│   │
-│   ├── models         <- Scripts to construct model modules and architecture │   │
-│   ├── utils          <- Scripts to help train/test pipeline
-│   │
-│   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
-└── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    ├── __init__.py    <- Makes dogs_cats_classifier a Python module
+    │
+    ├── data           <- Scripts to download or generate data │
+    ├── models         <- Scripts to construct model modules and architecture │
+    └── utils          <- Scripts to help train/test pipeline

 ```

 --------